GitDaBytes/car-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In order to filter out as many false postives as possible, I played with several possible options.
 Initially I looked at using a heatmap technique that assign a higher probability of a detection based on the number of search tiles that overlap on a given area.
-While this works if you group together tiles very tightly, I wanted to fast processing, and therefore wanted to limit the number if tiles I tested at runtime.
+While this works if you group together tiles very tightly, I wanted fast processing, and therefore wanted to limit the number of tiles I tested at runtime.

 What I came up with was a class called `heatmap_filter()`.
 This is how it works: